-We’re in France, taking the opportunity to meet and record the incredible multi-instrumentalist Nicolas Bras from the website Rare and Strange Instruments.
+We’re in France, taking the opportunity to meet and record the incredible multi-instrumentalist Nicolas Bras from the well known Facebook group Rare and Strange Instruments.

-We’d both become aware of each other and our respective projects in the last couple of years, realising we also know a lot of people in common… so heading over to Paris seemed the natural thing to do!
-His rather well known Facebook page now has over half a million followers and (in his words) is “dedicated to every unusual, creative, traditional, forgotten, experimental and original musical instrument”.
+We’d both become aware of each other and our respective projects in the few years, realising we also know a lot of people in common… so heading over to Paris seemed the natural thing to do!
+His Facebook page now has over half a million followers and (in his words) is “dedicated to every unusual, creative, traditional, forgotten, experimental and original musical instrument”.
 You’ll no doubt know someone who follows his page and a short video posted there of someone on a mountain playing a bizarre instrument has surely turned up in your feed at some point!

 Nicolas plays a whole range of styles, from traditional percussion, jazz and world to maloya – the renowned music of the Réunion Island (the French territory in the Indian Ocean, just east of Madagascar – where, as he happens, in 2011 we also recorded for Orchestra of Samples).
 Nicolas actually began his musical adventure as a small child aged only 4!
 Soon turning his attention more seriously to playing guitar aged 6, and later to percussion when he was 14, then after a stay in India to study tablas when he was 19, he decided to fully commit to a career as a musician.
 After graduating in 2008, he worked as a guitar teacher and musician, also running workshops on instrument building, all the while continuing to explore his fascination with constructing his own musical and sound objects.